ksruthi1992/ava/docs/ava_report1.md

 ## <a name="glossary"></a> Glossary

-Database: The file where the ingredients in the pantry and recipes are stored.

-Ava: The system to be created; she will help a user as they navigate through the site.
+*Ava* : The system to be created; she will help a user as they navigate through the site.

-Ingredients: Items that are used to search for recipes or store in a pantry.

-Pantry: A place to store all of the user's current ingredients; recipes will be found off of this information.

-User: Any person that uses the website to input ingredients to the pantry or searches for recipes based on the ingredients he/she has.
+*User* : Any person that uses the website to input ingredients to the pantry or searches for recipes based on the ingredients he/she has.

+*Pantry* : A place to store all of the user's current ingredients; recipes will be found off of this information.

+*Ingredients* : Edible items the user has in the pantry and the ones used to search for recipes.

-Admin: A person who has deep access to the system, is capable of adding new recipes to the system; can view the user's pantry.
+*Admin* : A person who has deep access to the system, is capable of adding new recipes to the system; can view the user's pantry.

-Recipe of the Day: Recipe that is famous for that day.
+*Recipe of the Day* : Recommended recipe for the day by Ava.

 ## <a name="functionalrequirements"></a> Functional Requirements Specification